Causes and treatment of yellow watery diarrhea in adults

 Conditions like cirrhosis, hepatitis, or liver cancer interfere with bile production, leading to reduced fat absorption, lighter and more liquid stools, and bright yellow diarrhea.
 Additional symptoms may include malaise, abdominal pain, bloating, yellow skin, red rashes, vomiting, and weight loss.

-7. Orlistat Side effect
+7. Orlistat side effect

-The use of orlistat, also known as Xenical, a medication designed to inhibit fat absorption in the intestines, can result in yellow liquid stools.
+Using orlistat, also known as Xenical, a medication designed to inhibit fat absorption in the intestines, can result in yellow liquid stools.
 This effect is accompanied by fecal urgency, excess gas, and an increase in the total number of bowel movements per day.
 Orlistat is prescribed for purposes such as weight loss, cholesterol management, and diabetes control.

-8. Effect of Diet
+8. Effect of diet

 Certain dietary choices can contribute to or exacerbate diarrhea, especially foods high in carbohydrates, dairy, and high fructose.
 These items stimulate increased intestinal contractions and may be challenging to digest, leading to diarrhea.
 Additionally, fatty meats, processed foods, and spicy dishes can worsen diarrhea, resulting in watery stools.
 Several food intolerances can manifest as bright yellow diarrhea, including: